 - Translating foreign books and articles describing foreign equipment and construction techniques.

-In addition, both jobs help prepare you for a future with federal government agencies such as the Central Intelligence Agency or the National Security Agency.
-In addition linguists are in high demand in embassies, universities and companies that conduct business overseas as a civilian translator or interpreter.
+In addition, both jobs help prepare you for a future with federal government agencies such as the CIA or the National Security Agency.
+Linguists are in high demand in embassies, universities and companies that conduct business overseas as a civilian translator or interpreter.

 Language Skills Translate into Cash Bonuses and Benefits

-The Army offers the following cash bonuses, benefits, and incentives.
-Your eligilbity for these bonuses is depended upon your chosen MOS and other factors.
+The Army offers cash bonuses, benefits and incentives.
+Your eligibility for bonuses is depended upon your chosen MOS and other factors.
+Other benefits include:

 - World-class language and intelligence training.

-- Health care, life insurance, and other essential benefits are provided at low or no cost.
+- Health care, life insurance and other essential benefits provided at low or no cost.

-- Army Tuition Assistance - pays 100 percent of your educational benefits while serving on active-duty.
+- Army tuition assistance -- pays 100% of your educational benefits while serving on active duty.

 Interested in Joining the Military?